 220

-Interim Policy, Procedures, and Guidelines for the Periodic Review of Academic Programs
+Policy, Procedures, and Guidelines for the Periodic Review of Academic Programs

 I. Introduction and Overview

 Periodic program reviews provide a mechanism for faculty to evaluate the effectiveness, progress, and status of their academic programs on a continuous basis.
 It is an opportunity for the department (or program) to evaluate its strengths and weaknesses within the context of the mission of the university and of current and emerging directions in the discipline.
 For the purposes of program review, a program is defined as a course of study leading to a degree.
 Academic programs are reviewed at least once every five to seven years.
 Except for special instances (e.g., interdisciplinary programs), program reviews include evaluation of all undergraduate and graduate programs offered by the unit.